• News

 “Animals in the wild weren’t designed to eat processed grains.
 Grain-fed animals put on fat very quickly, they don’t do a lot of exercise, and they’re very tender.
 So they’re great, they’re delicious,” Robinson says.
 “But if you want to have something that equates to wild game on your table, I always tell people to buy grass-fed beef.
 It doesn’t have as much fat, and it’s got less cholesterol.”

-Chef Mike Robinson is a Wild Meat Advocate
+Chef Mike Robinson Is A Wild Meat Advocate

 With his particular background and experience, Robinson is a uniquely informed advocate for venison as a regular, healthy food source.
 But he also sings the praises of feral swine, whether it’s the wild boar he encounters at home (and serves to customers) or the millions more giant hogs running wild in the United States.